iseeyou911/barm/README.md

 #####pattern
 search regexp.
 If attribute is specified, then all substrings, found by regexp, will be replaced to text from _to_ attribute.
 #####if
-condition statement, must be a simple equolity, such as _paramName_=_condition _(note both value of param with name _paramName_ and condition will be converted to String), or simple _paramName_, at this case condition will be true if param exists.
+condition statement, must be a simple equality, such as _paramName_=_condition_ (note both value of parameter with name _paramName_ and condition will be converted to String), or simple _paramName_, at this case condition will be true if parameter exists.

 ###html